soranoba/pageboy/README.md

 ### Pager

-Pager is the most basic way to specify a page size and a page number.
+Pager can be used to indicate a range that is specified a page size and a page number.

 #### Query Formats

-Page is the 1-Based number.
+It includes a page which is 1-Based number, and per_page.

 - `https://example.com/users?page=1&per_page=10`